 Transfer schools are alternative programs designed to help students who have struggled in traditional schools and may be over-age for their grade and behind in credits.
 These tend to be smaller and are designed for students who have been unsuccessful at traditional schools.
 Transfer schools sometimes accept students mid-year.
-You apply to these schools directly—not through the regular high school admissions office.
-Some transfer schools are demanding, academically challenging schools that prepare students for college.
+Apply to these schools directly—not through the regular high school admissions office.
+Some transfer schools offer challenging academics that prepare students for college.
 Others focus on the basics: just getting students to graduate.

-You can search for transfer schools on our high school guided search tool and the DOE's website.
+You can search for transfer schools with our High School Guided Search and the DOE's website.
 There are also referral centers to help students who want to transfer to an alternative school or program.

 Other ways to graduate

 You are entitled to attend school until you graduate from high school or turn 21 years old.
 Programs are available for older students who need to work during the day or who want to return to school after dropping out.
 Some high schools offer childcare to enable young parents to attend school.
 The Department of Education website has an extensive list of these alternative programs such as Young Adult Borough Centers and high school equivalency options.

 The DOE also offers GED preparation, English as a second language and career education programs for adults who are 21 years of age or older.

 Your school administration may suggest that you transfer to another school if, for example, you can’t keep up with the academic work.
 However, the school may not force you to leave.
 You have the right to tutoring or counseling that will help you be successful.